SeisComP/common/plugins/locator/stdloc/descriptions/global_stdloc.rst

 Why is stdloc suitable for local seismicity?
 ============================================

-When dealing with very local seismicity (few kilometers or hundreds of meters) common simplification for regional seismicity become important.
+When dealing with very local seismicity (few kilometers or hundreds of meters) simplifications that are common for regional seismicity have to be removed.
 In particular the locator should take into consideration:

 - station elevation and even negative elevation (e.g. borehole sensors)
 - earthquake location can be above a seismic sensor (e.g. borehole sensors)
 - possible negative earthquake depth (above surface)